wjdenny/icdsa/src/projects/mesh-network.md

 # Mesh Network

-The mesh network project is working to create a citizen-owned and operated network to provide internet access to the Iowa City. community.
+The mesh network project is working to create a citizen-owned and operated network to provide internet access to the Iowa City community.
 ICDSA is partnering with [Public Space One](http://www.publicspaceone.com/) to establish our first hubs in the network.

-This project takes inspiration from existing community mesh network projects, like [Freifunk](https://www.nycmesh.net/) and [NYC Mesh](https://www.nycmesh.net/).
+This project takes inspiration from existing community mesh network projects like [Freifunk](https://www.nycmesh.net/) and [NYC Mesh](https://www.nycmesh.net/).

 ## How does it work?